Last Updated on: 8th January 2020, 05:15 am

 Some Necessary Skills Needed for Blogging

 - logical/technical writing for tutorials

 - social media promotion on several platforms

 - the art of persuasion

-- basic-intermediate computer technical skills
+- basic to intermediate computer technical skills

-Beware of Big Bloggers
+Beware of Bloggers with Big Promises

 If you sign up for their newsletters, they will try to sell you their products in nearly every email.
 They make a LOT of money persuading you to buy their products.
 You may never make $100k per month blogging.
 I’m not saying it’s impossible.

 You Must Have a Passion for Blogging

 You should love writing, photo styling and taking photographs (if necessary for your niche), networking with other bloggers while getting to know your audience and niche.
 Your focus should be trying connect with and hook your readers.
 Being able to deliver posts that help them solve problems should be your focus.